Raqs-e-Bismil: Plot

 All this while Sakina was still in contact with Kamran and is planning to run with him ASAP.
 She is rude to Isa who tries his best to win her heart over.
-One fine day Sakina tells Isa to drop her to her friends house.
+One fine day Sakina tells Isa at drop her to her friends house.
 When Isa leaves she quickly calls Kamran that she has arrived, Kamran promises to come and take her far with him.
 He instructs her to stay at his friends' house until he comes.
 When Sakina goes there those three friends try to rape Sakina.
 Suddenly Musa arrives at the scene with a gun and shoots the three men.
 He warns Sakina to not tell anyone about this.
 The Police arrests Musa and everyone thinks that Zohra was the woman Musa shot the three men.
 Sakina breaks up with Kamran that very moment and starts making it work with Isa.

 On the other hand, Zohra meets Malik Shahryar, a rich businessman who is looking for a girl that he could go out in parties with and satisfy his male friends.
 He finds Zohra to be perfect for this and sends his man to take his proposal to Anna.
 Zohra rejects it.
 Malik Shahryar then sends papers to Anna without revealing his identity that she has to empty her house and leave to live somewhere else or pay a ton of money.
 Upon learning this Zohra agrees to marry Shereyar as he can give her all this money.
 Shereyar's plan is successful and they marry.
 Shahryar doesn't let her meet her family members and always wants her to dress up in front of his colleagues.
-When Zohra says that she want to be at home and live a respectful life with him, he tells her that he already has a first wife and kids and the sole purpose of marrying Zohra was to use her for his financial gain.
+When Zohra says that she wants to be at home and live a respectful life with him, he tells her that he already has a first wife and kids and the sole purpose of marrying Zohra is to use her for his financial gain.
 Here Zohra realises that Shereyar did not marry Zohra but rather this marriage was a business deal.
 She regrets rejecting Musa and realises his love for her.
-Anna ji and her best friend Chanda haven't met Zohra since her marriage and were worried about her.
+Anna Ji and her best friend Chanda haven't met Zohra since her marriage and were worried about her.